Array, Boolean and other types support in "hostgroup parameters"

 We have talked about replacing general parameters with the smart variables implementation at some point, but obviously removing the association to Puppet classes.
 It might not be exactly what you need, but it is possible use smart class parameters and override them from the host group and host edit pages.

-#2 Updated by Alejandro Falcon about 4 years ago
+#2 Updated by Alejandro Falcon over 4 years ago

 I was going to open a new issue about this when I found this one.
 I like using smart class parameters as you mention but I use Example42 modules which have a nice feature to keep the original modules up to date and it is a my_class parameter on each module that allow me to add a desired custom class as a parameter in foreman and obviously I can't use smart class parameters with them so I have to use global parameters for these custom classes.
 It would be great to have all data types working on global params as in smart class parameters.

-#3 Updated by Neil Miao about 4 years ago
+#3 Updated by Neil Miao over 4 years ago

 ideally, we should use smart class parameters, but the reality is that